magento/merchdocs/src/cms/enhanced-media-gallery-image-management.md

     ![]({% link images/images/enhanced-media-gallery/image-actions.png %}){: .zoom}
     _Image Actions_

-1. The image details will be displayed on a slide panel.
+1. The image details will be displayed on a slide panel, including information where the image is being used.
+It is also possible to delete the image from this section.

     ![]({% link images/images/enhanced-media-gallery/image-details.png %}){: .zoom}
     _Image Details_